 9 Wine Glass Options to Choose From

-Below are “mini reviews” on 9 wine glasses that are good on a boat.
+Below are “mini reviews” on 9 wine glasses that are good on a boat and links to several other wine glasses that I’ve reviewed since I first published this.
 You’ll probably laugh at some — a sippy cup? really? — but each makes sense in certain circumstances.
 In making these recommendations, I’ve tried to keep affordability in mind but I also know that everyone has a different idea of how much they’re willing to spend and some options (such as stainless steel wine glasses) simply do cost more.